samhoice/weather/README.md

 This can be run from the manage.py server.
 I usually set up gunicorn for production projects, which this is not.

-Don't forget to install `requirements.txt`
+Don't forget to `pip` install `requirements.txt`.
+See Dependencies section for more info.

-This uses sqlite throught the django ORM.
+This uses sqlite through the django ORM.
 Feel free to configure a different DB, but the default settings are left in place.

 ## Overview